 - PSHE - Personal, Social, Health Education

 *We offer French and Spanish within our formal Key Stage 3 curriculum.
-Additionally, Latin and Mandarin can be studied through our extended curriculum.
+Additionally, Latin, Italian and Mandarin can be studied through our extended curriculum.

 Our subject specialisms

-We have chosen to specialise in English and Mathematics, as the core skills of literacy and numeracy underpin a student's achievement across the curriculum.
-Over 25% of the timetable in Year 7 and Year 8 is therefore devoted to teaching English and Mathematics, and this is reinforced through thematic learning programmes running across subject disciplines, as well as whole school literacy and numeracy policies.
+We specialise in English and Mathematics, as the core skills of literacy and numeracy underpin a student's achievement across the curriculum.
+Over 25% of the timetable in Year 7 and Year 8 is therefore devoted to the teaching of these two subjects, and the corresponding skills are reinforced through thematic learning and built into all areas of the curriculum.

 The role of ICT

-Our school has invested in state-of-the-art ICT infrastructure and equipment, which supports innovative and creative uses of technology.
-This is seen in our high ratio of tablets and computers to students, as well as our provision of specialist equipment and software such as Photoshop, eBooks, interactive whiteboards, visualisers and our virtual learning environment.
+Students have access to state-of-the-art technology which supports innovative and creative learning.
+This is seen in our high number of tablets and computers, as well as our provision of specialist equipment such as eBooks, interactive whiteboards, visualisers and our virtual learning environment.

 Central to the philosophy behind the Archer Academy curriculum is the importance of creative, analytical thinking.
 So in addition to emphasising the value of knowledge, we also teach our students to weigh up evidence and to be critical of what they hear, see and read.
 This is best achieved when students are able to work across subject disciplines.

 Every half term, our students study a series of thematic learning projects that cross all subject disciplines.
 These are housed into two schools of learning: the School of Communication and Expression, comprised of English, Arts, Humanities and Languages, and the School of Logic and Invention, which consists of Mathematics, Science, Technology and Physical Education.
-Students spend six hours each week, working independently and collaboratively, to explore themes, evidence, knowledge and ideas across these subjects.
+Students work independently and collaboratively to explore themes, evidence, knowledge and ideas across these subjects.

 The resulting projects are assessed against the curriculum and celebrated in an exhibition at the end of each half term, to which parents and members of the community are invited.
 Year 7 begin their thematic learning with the topic Our School, Our Community.